 This is one I didn't enjoy at all and had to force myself to finish.

-build up, the female charecters don't get to know the male AT ALL before they are suddenly fawning over him and fighting over his affection.
+build up, the female characters don't get to know the male AT ALL before they are suddenly fawning over him and fighting over his affection.
 The whole thing seems tacked on and prevents me from enjoying the anime at all.
-Also I will add that who ever wrote this anime/manga (not sure if it's similar in the manga or not or if he is to blame for this mess at all) but any romance aspect at all seems to be almost instant in this universe.
-Like in the final episode where the charecters only know each other for a few days and they are suddenly maddly in love with each other and to the point of proposing marriage.
-There were also other elements of the show that I just couldn't but a finger on that were frustrating or unsettling to me.
+It really seems like the writers didn't know how to handle romance plots and any romance at all seems to be almost instant in this universe.
+Like in the final episode where the characters only know each other for a few days and they are suddenly madly in love with each other to the point of proposing marriage.
+There were also other elements of the show that I just couldn't put a finger on that were frustrating or unsettling to me.
 All and all I think this anime could have had potential but was marred by bad execution and love triangle plot that really didn't need to be there.

 This one..is a weird yet likeable.
 Even me, I don’t understand.
 All I know is that I really really like and enjoyed watching this odd ball short OVA series.

 The main story focuses to the 801st Squadron, and the never-ending love triangle rivalry between the main heroines to the main protagonist.
 Each episode focuses on a specific plot, but its still telling the overarching narrative of the main story.
 You can pretty much tell this series is from the 90’s with the weird but passable comedy, its quite amusing and interesting watching it.
 It never made me laugh, but I did slap my forehead a couple

 The art & animation is so 90’s.
 Watching the OVA’s made me go on a nostalgia mode.
 The art even reminds me of Saber marionette series.
 Infairness, the animation went well alongside the art.
 Both fitted well together.